Tungez33/aptos-mask/packages/pontem-controllers/README.md

 ### Release & Publishing

-The project follows the same release process as the other libraries in the MetaMask organization.
+The project follows the same release process as the other libraries in the AptosMask organization.
 The GitHub Actions [`action-create-release-pr`](https://github.com/MetaMask/action-create-release-pr) and [`action-publish-release`](https://github.com/MetaMask/action-publish-release) are used to automate the release process; see those repositories for more information about how they work.

 1. Choose a release version.